eslint/eslint/docs/src/integrate/integration-tutorial.md

 ## Step 4: Handle Results

-Define a custom function to handle the linting results.
-This should be custom to your integration's needs.
+Define a function to output the linting results to the consoles.
+This should be specific to your integration's needs.
 For example, you could report the linting results to a user interface.
 In this example, we'll simply log the results to the console:

 ```javascript